memfault/interrupt/_posts/2024-01-10-practical_zephyr_basics.md

 ### Building the application

-With the [CMakeLists.txt](CMakeLists.txt) in place we can go ahead and build the application.
+With the [CMakeLists.txt](CMakeLists.txt) in place, we can build the application.
 There are several ways to do this and if you're familiar with CMake, the below commands are no surprise.
 What we want to show, however, is the slight differences between using CMake or _West_ when building your application.
 Let's first use CMake:

 #### Building with CMake